Tyl3r-Engel/E-commerce_Storefront_System_Design/README.md

 ```bash
   $ npm install
 ```
+#### Usage
+>This server is ment to be used as a service in a microservice along with a mongoDB database.

 #### Other Notes
 >Inside of the db folder in the index file the mongoIP my need to be changed.
 ```javascript